keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 2. **Among Components:** Set up parallelization for [row-based components](/components/#configuration-rows) like database data sources (extractors) using the same credentials to run multiple tables concurrently.
 This setup can be done directly in the component's UI.

 {% include tip.html title="Execute Individual Configurations" content="
 Run configurations individually in Keboola Flows for more efficient workflow management.
 You can fine-tune which rows to run in advanced settings for greater control.

 Use the menu next to each configuration row in the UI for executing specific configurations as needed, optimizing time and resources.
 " %}

 **Storage vs. component jobs:**

 While component jobs often interact with Keboola Storage, it's important to note the difference in parallel limits.
 Component jobs don't have a strict parallel limit, but [Storage jobs](/storage/jobs/) do, typically capped at 10 parallel jobs but adjustable through Keboola Support.
 In environments with many users, component jobs may queue for Storage job availability, affecting runtime.

 ## Developing a Transformation
 ### Setting up Workspaces
-It's common for users to directly dive into the Transformations section of the UI to set up and test scripts.
-However, this approach may not be optimal.
-Executing a transformation component, whether it involves Python, R, or SQL transformations, always incurs some overhead from the component execution layered on top of the script execution.
-This can result in unnecessary credit consumption during code debugging.

-Our recommendation is to start by creating a Workspace for development purposes.
-Develop and test your code within the Workspace environment.
-Once your script is functioning correctly, you can then transfer it to a Transformation configuration and execute it, ensuring more efficient credit usage.
+Jumping straight into coding within the transformations UI might not be the most efficient approach due to execution overhead.
+Instead, start with a workspace to develop and test your scripts, moving them to a transformation configuration only when they're ready.
+This strategy helps optimize credit usage.

 ### Handling Inputs and Outputs
-Every transformation operates within its designated, temporary transformation workspace.
-When a Transformation is executed, it establishes this distinct workspace, which is isolated from the primary Keboola Storage.
-Consequently, within your code, you cannot directly access all Storage Objects; instead, you must load selected Storage objects into your transformation using an input mapping.

-Upon execution, a transformation initially processes the configured input mapping, loading the specified datasets into the transformation workspace.
-Subsequently, your script is executed.
-Towards the end of the transformation, it processes the configured output mapping.
-Only objects specified in the output mapping section will be loaded back into Storage upon completion of the transformation execution.

-Let’s consider a hypothetical scenario where your transformation script, developed in your workspace, looks like this:
+Transformations are executed in isolated workspaces, requiring you to use input mappings to access Keboola Storage data.
+After running your script, output mappings determine which data returns to Storage.
+For instance, to run a simple SQL script like:

 ```
 SELECT